jarsheenkaur/CodeX-Marketing-Survey-Analysis-Report/README.md

 The data as well as the problem statement are part of Codebasics Resume Challenge #6 (https://codebasics.io/challenge/codebasics-resume-project-challenge).
 It consists of the following 3 Tables (as CSV files) :-

-Table dim_cities contains 3 columns and 10 rows.
+Table dim_cities contain 3 columns and 10 rows.
 | Column              | Description                                                                                                                                         |
 | :-------------------| :---------------------------------------------------------------------------------------------------------------------------------------------------|
 | City_ID             | This column represents the the ID of the city.                                                                                                      |
 | City                | This column represents name of the city where the respondent is located. ("Delhi","Mumbai", "Bangalore","Chennai", "Kolkata","Hyderabad", "Ahmedabad","Pune","Jaipur", "Lucknow").                                                                                                                                    |
 | Tier             | This column represents the tier category of the city.                                                                                                  |

-Table dim_respondents contains 5 columns and 10000 rows.
+Table dim_respondents contain 5 columns and 10000 rows.
 | Column              | Description                                                                                                                                         |
 | :-------------------| :---------------------------------------------------------------------------------------------------------------------------------------------------|
 | Respondent_ID       | This column represents the unique identifier assigned to each respondent in the survey.                                                             |